vext01/passout/README.md

 # PassOut

-A *really* simple password manager built on gpg.
+A simple password manager built on GnuPG.

 ## Why?